Taxation of international executives

 The imputed interest that is included in income as a taxable benefit is deemed to be interest paid by the individual.
 As a result, if such interest would otherwise have been deductible had it been paid on the loan by the individual, it can be deducted on the individual’s Canadian tax return.

-Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who use their personally owned motor vehicles for business purposes are not considered a taxable benefit to those employees if the allowances do not exceed the rates set for each year by CRA (For 2019, the rates are CAD58 cents per kilometer for the first 5,000 kilometers driven and CAD52 cents per kilometer driven after that).
-However, those allowances will become taxable in the year received if the employer also reimburses the employees for any of the employees’ car expenses (e.g., gas, insurance) or pays the employees any additional lump sum allowance during the same year.
+Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who use their personally owned motor vehicles for business purposes are not considered a taxable benefit to those employees if the allowances do not exceed the rates set for each year by CRA (For 2020, the rates are CAD59 cents per kilometer for the first 5,000 kilometers driven and CAD53 cents per kilometer driven after that).
+However, those allowances will become taxable in the year received if the employer also reimburses the employees for any of the employees’ car expenses (e.g. gas, insurance) or pays the employees any additional lump sum allowance during the same year.

 The stand-by charge may be reduced if the individual uses the car more than 50 percent for business and drives less than 20,004 kilometers per year for personal use.
 The operating cost benefit may also be reduced if the individual uses the car more than 50 percent of the time for business use.
 Contemporary documentation, such as log books, is usually required by the CRA to support the eligibility of an employee for a reduced automobile benefit.

-Employer contributions to contributions to private health plans (such as medical or dental plans) made on behalf of employees are not considered to be taxable benefits, except for Québec tax purposes.
+Employer contributions to contributions to private health plans (such as medical or dental plans) made on behalf of employees (including their spouses and dependent children) are not considered to be taxable benefits, except for Québec tax purposes.
 However, employer contributions of an employee’s premiums to a provincial medical care insurance plan are considered taxable benefits for the employee.

 Are there any concessions made for expatriates in Canada?

-An individual is deemed by the Income Tax Act (Canada) to have disposed of all of their assets (other than Taxable Canadian Property) and to have reacquired the same assets at their fair market value immediately before becoming a resident of Canada.
+An individual is deemed by the Income Tax Act (Canada) to have disposed of all of their assets (other than Taxable Canadian Property) and to have reacquired the same assets at their fair market value immediately before becoming residents of Canada.
 Thus, if an individual has highly appreciated assets and establishes residency in Canada prior to selling any of them, only the appreciation in the fair market value of those asset between the individual’s entry date and the sale closing date will be subject to Canadian income tax.
+However, any appreciated loss for assets acquired before establishing Canadian residency due to a decrease in their fair market values from their original costs will be lost due to the application of this rule.

 See also section titled Tax-Exempt Income section with respect to the special work site provision.

 Canada allows individuals who are temporarily working in Canada to continue to participate in qualifying foreign employer-sponsored pension plans or foreign Social Security Arrangements.
-Under the terms of some of Canada’s tax treaties (e.g., the tax treaties with the US, Germany, France, and the UK) an individual may be able to claim a deduction on their Canadian tax returns for the contributions made in the reporting year to a foreign employer-sponsored pension plan and/or a non-refundable tax credit for contributions made to a foreign Social Security Arrangement in the country/territory where the individual resided before coming to Canada.
+Under the terms of some of Canada’s tax treaties (e.g. the tax treaties with the US, Germany, France, Italy, The Netherlands and the UK) an individual may be able to claim a deduction on their Canadian tax returns for the contributions made in the reporting year to a foreign employer-sponsored pension plan and/or a non-refundable tax credit for contributions made to a foreign Social Security Arrangement in the country/jurisdiction where the individual resided before coming to Canada.

 Stock option income is taxable in Canada if the individual is a resident when the options are exercised.
 Stock option income may also be taxable in Canada if the options were granted while the individual was a resident of or working in Canada (even if exercised after departure from Canada).
 A foreign tax credit may be available if the stock option income was subject to tax in another jurisdiction.